 Long-term thinking is required when it comes to saving, even when you’re retiring!
 You could enjoy 20-30 years in retirement or even more, so that’s a long time to plan for.
 Smart saving now ensures the holiday you want to take will happen, perhaps changing your car or even helping out your grandchildren.

-In today’s low interest rate environment, to make the most of your savings you need to consider options other than banks, credit unions and building societies.
+To make the most of your savings you need to consider options other than banks and credit unions.
 Over the long-term, the returns on Deposit Accounts are unlikely to match the returns you could enjoy from investing in a Unit Linked Savings Plan.

 But before heading down a route you may not have travelled before, let’s look at some simple steps to help you make the right decisions: